 Shape each piece of the weighted yeast dough into a small ball.
 Cover balls for 5 minutes with a kitchen towel.
-This helps to relax the dough so it’s easier to roll out.
+This helps to relax the gluten in the dough so it’s easier to roll out.

 To shape the hot dog buns I use a silicone mat and a rolling pin.
-You can use a wood rolling pin but in the recent years I’ve been using a silicone rolling pin and it works even better than the wooden one.
-Silicone one doesn’t stick to the yeast dough as much as wooden rolling pin.
+You can use a wood rolling pin but in recent years I’ve been using a silicone rolling pin and it works even better than the wooden one.
+Silicone one doesn’t stick to the yeast dough as much as a wooden rolling pin.

 Roll out a small ball of dough into a thin oval shape.

-TIP : Rolling out yeast dough on a silicone mat works great.
+TIP: Rolling out yeast dough on a silicone mat works great.
 Dough clings to the silicone mat slightly.
-Silicone helps keeping it stretched making it easier to shape the buns.
+Silicone helps to keep it stretched making it easier to shape the buns.

 TIP: Don’t dust work surfaces with flour!

 Starting at a shorter side start rolling the piece of rolled out yeast dough.
 Pressing the dough down with the palms of your hands as you are rolling the dough away from you.

-Place shaped hot dog buns onto a baking sheet lined with a parchment.
+Place shaped hot dog buns onto a baking sheet lined with parchment.
 Space the buns about 2-3 inches apart to allow for dough expansion.